What it is

 Why it matters

 Most friendships don't end in a fight.
 They lapse.
 Each individual missed call and unanswered text costs nothing, but deferred maintenance is debt, and it compounds the way debt does.
-Two years of small lapses can quietly total a friendship that took a decade to build, and by the time you notice, the reintroduction feels awkward enough that most people never attempt it.
-The math has a bright side, though.
-Because decay comes from small neglect, prevention comes from small effort.
-Maintenance is cheap.
-Repair is expensive.
-Replacement costs the most of all.
+Two years of small lapses can quietly total a friendship that took a decade to build, and by the time you notice the gap, the reintroduction feels awkward enough that most people just never attempt it.
+The friendship isn't dead so much as abandoned, and abandoned is a choice both people made without ever deciding to.

 What to practice